nicolaprezza/nicolaprezza.github.io/j1_publications.md

 1. Alberto Policriti and Nicola Prezza, 2015. *Fast randomized approximate string matching with succinct hash data structures*. **BMC bioinformatics** 16, no. 9: S4.

 #### International Conferences ####

+1. Nicola Prezza, 2021. *On Locating Paths in Compressed Tries*.
+Accepted for publication in **SODA 2021**.

+1. Nicola Cotumaccio and Nicola Prezza, 2021. *On Indexing and Compressing Finite Automata*.
+Accepted for publication in **SODA 2021**.

+1. Sara Giuliani, Shunsuke Inenaga, Zsuzsanna Liptak, Nicola Prezza, Marinella Sciortino and Anna Toffanello, 2021. *Novel Results on the Number of Runs of the Burrows-Wheeler-Transform*.
+Accepted for publication in **SOFSEM 2021**.

 1. Nicola Prezza, 2020. *Indexing Compressed Text: A Tale of Time and Space (Invited Talk)*.
 18th Symposium on Experimental Algorithms June 16-18, 2020 Catania, Italy. **SEA 2020**.